skawo/OoT-NPC-Maker/README.md

 Note: For ZZROMTOOL make sure <i>include/npc_maker.h</i> defines the "ZZROMTOOL" variable to 1.

 <h2>OoT decompilation</h2>
-Setting this up with the OoT decompilation can be done, but it's very hard and not recommended right now.
+Setting this up with the OoT decompilation can be done, but it wouldn't be very convenient and is not recommended right now.